metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 | Question based on deleted question | Works normally | Breaks with `Card not found` error | Works normally |
 | Alerts                             | Removed        | Removed                            | Not restored   |

-- **Dashboards**: If a deleted question was included in any dashboards, then the card with the question results will be removed from those dashboards.
-If the question is restored from **Trash**, its card will be restored to the dashboards that used to contain it.

-- **Derived questions**: If a trashed question was used as data source for a Query Builder question, or was [referenced in a SQL question](../questions/native-editor/referencing-saved-questions-in-queries.md), then the derived questions will continue to work while the base question is in **Trash**.
-If the base question is then [permanently deleted](#permanently-deleting-items), the derived questions will stop working, and you'll get a `Card not found` error.

-- **Alerts**: If you delete a question, all alerts on that question will be deleted as well.
-You will get an email notification that the alert has been deactivated.
-If you restore the question from Trash, the alerts _will not_ be restored – you'll need to recreate them.

 ### Dashboards

 | Affected item   | In Trash                   | Permanently deleted        | Restored |